Treatment for baldness: 3 real-life stories

 That's why only one question matters: what will the best solution to combat the effects of baldness for me ?
 Do I need a topical treatment?
 Should I have a hair transplant?
 Should I do both?

-At the Centre Clauderer, we don't claim to offer a miracle solution that will make your hair grow back in just a few weeks.
-Drawing on over 50 years' experience, we offer a treatment that will efficient and sustainable for baldness, a treatment that will be adapted to each individual case, once the hair diagnosis has been made.
+At Centre Clauderer, we don't claim to offer a miracle solution that will make your hair grow back in just a few weeks.
+With over 50 years' experience, we offer effective, long-lasting treatment against baldness, treatment adapted to each case, once the hair diagnosis has been carried out.

-Not only a natural solution to baldness is possible, but it's still within reach: with hyper-concentrated formulas that have no side effects, Clauderer's anti-hair loss protocols are quick and easy to follow.
+Not only is a natural solution to baldness possible, it's also within reach: with hyper-concentrated formulas and no side effects, Clauderer's anti-hair loss protocols are quick and easy to follow.
 The aim: to slow the progression of baldness and stimulate healthier hair growth.

 • 3 different routes